<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Category 5: Workforce

 The Workforce category is about how the organization assesses workforce capability and capacity needs and builds a workforce environment conducive to performance excellence.
-The category also deals with how the organization engages, manages, and develops its workforce to utilize its full potential in alignment with the organization’s overall needs.
+The category also addresses how the organization engages, manages, and develops its workforce to realize its full potential in alignment with the organization’s overall needs.

 Questions include: